food packaging waste statistics

 Aluminum

-In 2018, we produced nearly 1.9 million tons of aluminum packaging.
+In 2018, the U.S. produced nearly 1.9 million tons of aluminum packaging.
+This will only increase, but it will transform into recycled versions.
+The recycled aluminum packaging market may be valued at $13.2 billion by 2034.
 From soda cans to chip bags, we view these containers all throughout our grocery stores.
 Aluminum utilizes various nonrenewable resources in its development.

 Manufacturers smelt elements when making aluminum.
 This releases greenhouse gases, water vapors, and other pollutants into the atmosphere.
 These air pollutants affect the composition of our ecosystem and the maintenance of life on Earth.
 And when aluminum is recycled, it goes back through the same smelting process.